 The hot air balloon festival in Texas usually opens with a Parachute team flying in to kick off the 3 day celebration.
 On Saturday and Sunday mornings colorful balloons are launched and there is a Balloon Fly-in Competition.
 A concert is usually playing at the center stage at Oak Point Park in the evenings while we try to find the best churros and hotdog stand or even some fried guacamole.

 Did I mention the hot air balloons comes in different shapes and colors, there were 45 magnificent, colorful, hot air balloons this year.
 Special Shapes that attend the festival are fun to spot no matter what age you are.
 My husband always wonders how old I really am when I start jumping and clapping when I see one of the fun shapes lift off!
 The featured Special Shapes that participated this year include: Joelly the Baby Bee, Betty Jean the Butterfly, Flying Purple People Eater, Pepe, Baby Dino, Bimbo Bear, High Diddle Diddle, Peg Leg Pete the Pirate Parrot, and the always popular High Jack.

 There is also a fun “Toddler Zone” with all kinds of interactive inflatable rides.
 Our kids have raced through the obstacle courses, zipped down the huge slides when they were little.
 Now they like to just chill with us or the friends that they sometimes like to bring along and listen to the music, watching the balloons light up and glow and twinkle.
 We have to fight allergies(Texas allergens manage to find a way into your system after a few years of living here) and some serious traffic to get to the park, but once we are there the joy of watching the Plano skies light up with Balloons and fireworks is like no other!

-Here is a photo diary of my visit to the Plano Balloon Festival
+Here is a photo diary of our visit to the Plano Balloon Festival